5 Tips to Improve the Elimination of Waste

 Using visual communications tools is the best way to convey information to people in the locations where they will need it.
 Consider the following examples of visual communication tools and how they can be used to reduce or eliminate waste:

-- Valve Tags – Placing a tag on the valves (which you can find here) in your facility will ensure people know exactly what will happen should they open a valve.
+- Valve Tags – Placing a tag on the valves in your facility will ensure people know exactly what will happen should they open a valve.
 If someone turns on a valve expecting water but it is actually a dangerous chemical, this can result in a work stoppage and injuries (both of which are very wasteful).
 Valve tags can help to dramatically reduce the risk of this type of thing happening.

 Of course, there are dozens of other ways visual communication can help your facility.
 Thinking about all the options for visual communications is a great way to reduce or eliminate waste in your facility.